HL7/case-reporting/input/pagecontent/eicr_data_elements.md

 <p>Facility Type</p>
 </td>
 <td width="36%">
-<p>The type of facility where patient received or is receiving healthcare for the reportable condition (e.g., hospital, ambulatory, urgent care, etc.)</p>
+<p>The type of facility in which care was provided when the case was triggered.</p>
 </td>
 <td width="36%">
 <p>Used to determine the type of care setting in which patient is receiving care for the reportable condition</p>